|

 *There is strong personal and professional trust.

-*There is mutual personal knowledge that helps each of you predict how the other will act under different circumstances. *Your clients recognize what you're really, truly good at.
+*There is mutual personal knowledge that helps each of you predict how the other will act under different circumstances.

 *Your clients are willing to consider using you/your firm for other types of services based on a belief in the high quality of your judgment and in the certainty that you and your firm will always deliver.